michael-england/backrest/README.md

 ##Validators

 An array of validators.
-Validators ensure fields entering mongoConductor are allowed to be passed through to MongoDB.
+Validators ensure fields entering MongoConductor are allowed to be passed through to MongoDB.
 If the fields being validate fail, the command being executed against MongoDB will not be executed.
 The following is a list of the different types of validators.

 ###Required
 This validator requires a field to have a value.
 Validation will fail if the field does not have a value.